- 11 MB Cache

 Hear from Cloudian's CMO, Paul Turner, and ScaleMatrix's cofounder, Chris Orlando, as they highlight how the Intel® Xeon® D-1500 processor family stores and manages unstructured data.

-Watch 1&1 discuss energy consumption and data center space costs, and how the Intel Xeon processor D product family brings improved compute density to their data centers.
+Watch 1&1 discuss energy consumption and data center space costs, and how the Intel® Xeon® processor D product family brings improved compute density to their data centers.

 Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
 No computer system can be absolutely secure.
-Check with your system manufacturer or retailer or learn more at http://www.intel.com.
+Check with your system manufacturer or retailer or learn more at https://www.intel.com.

 Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
-Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations and functions.
+Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations, and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
-For more complete information about performance and benchmark results, visit http://www.intel.com/benchmarks.
+For more complete information visit http://www.intel.com/benchmarks.

 Cost reduction scenarios described are intended as examples of how a given Intel®-based product, in the specified circumstances and configurations, may affect future costs and provide cost savings.
 Circumstances will vary.
 Intel does not guarantee any costs or cost reduction.